PatCH0816/caption-driven-xai/doc/source/02_abstract.md

 [x] List of figures is missing
 [x] document network surgery
-[x] check for correct usage: convolution kernel/convolutional layer/convolutional neural network/activation map [] Why are cosine similarities always larger than 0?
+[x] check for correct usage: convolution kernel/convolutional layer/convolutional neural network/activation map [] write results
+[] write conclusion
+[] write abstract for documentation (limit to 1 page) and online [] Why are cosine similarities always larger than 0?
 Because of the log from the loss function used for training?
-[] document results
-[] document conclusion
-[] write abstract for documentation (limit to 1 page) and online -->
+-->